 COVID-19 SHIPPING UPDATES

 Products purchased during this time may be delayed due to business interruptions as a result of local regulations regarding COVID-19.
-Unfortunately, this means that we cannot guarantee your order will arrive in time for the Christmas holiday.
+Unfortunately, this means that we cannot guarantee your order will arrive in the regular time frame.
 We appreciate your patience and understanding at this time.

 In earlier days ingenuity stemmed from necessity rather than indulgence.
 The Norse word spōn translates to "chip of wood", which was simply a functional tool used for eating.
 Gradually this chip evolved through natural human creativity and the innate desire to improve.
 What was once nature has now become culture and the beauty and utility of the now called spoon testifies of the craftspeople whose resourcefulness has resulted in meaningful items.